 You’re eligible for Medicare if you’re at least 65 years old and you or your spouse paid Medicare payroll taxes for at least 10 years.
 Disabled people under age 65 might also qualify for Medicare.
 If you’re over 65 but didn’t pay Medicare payroll taxes while you were younger, you may still be eligible for Medicare.
 However, you’ll likely have to pay higher Medicare premiums.

 You’re eligible for Medicaid if your income falls below a certain income limit.
 In some states, being poor isn’t sufficient to qualify by itself; you may also have to be a child, pregnant woman, elderly person, blind, or disabled person.
-In other states, you qualify just because your income is less than 138 percent of
+In other states, you qualify just because your income is less than 138 percent of federal poverty level.

 Who Runs Medicare vs Medicaid?